ismapolis/polis-blog/README.md

 # Glyptodon - Personal Astro Theme

-A clean and modern, eco-friendly personal website theme built with [Astro](https://www.astro.build), using fluid type and grid sizing for smooth size transitions.
+A clean and modern, eco-friendly personal website theme built with [Astro](https://www.astro.build), featuring modern web technologies, performance optimizations, and excellent developer experience.

 All dummy text is created by Claude AI to get a sense for what it looks like with content.